SiLab-Bonn/asiclab/readme.md

 ## Network Architecture

 The follow diagram shows the various workstations and servers (i.e. infrastructure used in the lab, and the major services that run on the servers like NFS and LDAP.
-Additionall, some useful services like DNS and CUPS are inherited from the larger PI network, as seen on the right.
+Additionally, some useful services like DNS and CUPS are inherited from the larger PI network, as seen on the right.

 ```mermaid
 graph TB